kaorahi/lizgoban/README.md

 * Support better stone images. ("Stone" in "View" menu & experimental stone/board images in the above section)
 * Support 9x9 and 13x13 in "File" menu.
 (See the above KataGo section to shorten their initialization.)
 * Add "Rule" into "Edit" menu for KataGo v1.3.
-* Add indicators that suggest highlight scenes of the game (big kills, ko fights, etc.).
+* Add indicators that suggest highlight scenes of the game (ko fights, etc.).
 * Separate estimations by different engines in winrate graph.
 * Plot cumulative score loss.
 * [Show mistakes over stones.](https://github.com/featurecat/lizzie/issues/671#issuecomment-586090067)